 Individual and group coaching provide insights, tips and solutions.
 Effective coaching processes help you to build resilience and gain confidence.
 See my Coaching page for more info!

-Reporting Students and New CSRs/RPRs: Are you ready to expand your skills in a real-life setting?
+Reporting Students and New CSRs: Would you like to expand your professional skills in a real-life setting?

 * Realtime is the instant transcription of a reporter’s shorthand into English, visible on attorneys’ standalone computers, laptops, tablets or smartphones.